yrzam/findb/README.md

 ...
 ```

 **Transactions should be up-to-date on the last day of each month, as they are matched with balances.
+For the initial data import, please create pseudo transactions of a category that has a flag `is_initial_import`.
 Transactions can be grouped into large blocks that are consistent with the overall balance delta.**

 ### fin_transaction_categories (table)